ADMINISTRATIVE POLICY AND PROCEDURES

 3.7.3 Final Invoice.
 Once all final expenses have been processed, SPA shall send a final invoice to the sponsor, if one is required.

 3.7.4 Return of Facilities & Administrative Cost Recovery Funds.
-When final payment has been received from the sponsor and all certifications are complete, SPA shall distribute the recovered F&A received from the sponsor according to the RIT procedure regarding return of Recovered F&A Costs: http://www.rit.edu/research/srs/grantsmgmt/Recovered_FA_Return.htm
+On an annual basis, Sponsored Programs Accounting (SPA) will return recovered F&A costs on all signed awards according to the RIT procedure regarding return of Recovered F&A Costs: http://www.rit.edu/research/srs/grantsmgmt/Recovered_FA_Return.htm.

 3.8.1 Acceptance / Giving of Gifts.
 All members of the RIT community associated with a sponsored research project shall refrain from giving or accepting any gift that is provided for the purpose of influencing a decision in connection with any federally sponsored grant or contract.
 Such a gift may be viewed as bribery or an illegal kickback in violation of 41 U.S.C. Â§ 53.
 The term "gift" includes anything having monetary value, a gratuity, favor, discount, entertainment, hospitality, loan, or forbearance.